guyllaumedemers/UE-AVVM/README.md

 Check **AVVMSample** plugin, under **GameFeaturePlugin**, for details about the project architecture!
 Also, a quick look at **Modules** default scripts might save you some headache!

+##### Warnings

+ImGui plugin was added as a submodule, so it likely that any deprecation fixes made locally aren't commited to the following project.
+Those changes are minimal enough to keep it as such and not have to fork the existing plugin to address them on the local copy.

 ### UE-Miro

 [GameFeature](https://miro.com/app/board/uXjVI9C3ofk=/?share_link_id=470254566267) - UGameFeatureData are name dependent.
 UGameFeaturePluginStateMachine cannot register/load/activate unless it's named identical to the GameFeature plugin it represent.